AI4Finance-Foundation/FinRL/README.md

 </a>

 ## Support various markets
-   Would like to support more asset markets, so that the users can test their stategies.
+   Support more markets, so that the users can test their stategies.
 ## SOTA DRL algorithms
    Will continue to maintian a pool of DRL algorithms that can be treated as SOTA implementations.
 ## Benchmarks for typical trading tasks